More Romantic Stories Page

 mouths and giggling.
 Sophie wonder if they were

-drapes, suddenly self-consious.
+the drapes, suddenly self-consious.
+When she looked

-there watching the snow conver the children's footprints
+the snow cover the children's footprints

 A florist's truck turned onto Allen Street.
 Sophie